RyanSR71/waveform_uncertainty/docs/source/WFU_Equations.rst

 Likelihood
 ----------
 Parameter estimation is a process that chooses random samples to compare a model to data.
 Using the model and the data, the likelihood of the samples can be found.
-Samples are drawn thousands of times in order to map out the likelihood, which results in probability distributions for the values of the samples.
+Samples are drawn thousands of times in order to map out the likelihood, which peaks when the data and the model match.
+The output of a parameter estimation run is the posterior, which consists of the probability distributions of each parameter sampled over the run.

 The likelihood function we use to sample over waveform uncertainty is